tim70036/CleanArchDDD/README.md

 - Have a keyboard for you to type command.
 - Chill enough.

-## Configure Environment Variables
+## Basic Configuration

-The project uses the [dotenv](https://www.npmjs.com/package/dotenv) package to manage environment variables.
+The project configuration are from environment variable.
+It uses the [dotenv](https://www.npmjs.com/package/dotenv) package to manage environment variables.
 This package looks for a file named `.env` in the root of the project and loads the environment variables from it.
 This file is not committed to the repository and is used to store sensitive information such as API keys and secrets.
 You can find a sample of the `.env` file in the `.env.example` file.